MrSeekatar/K8sUtils/README.md

 | readinessPath          | string        | Path the the readiness URL for K8s to call                                                           |
 | replicaCount           | number        | Number of replica to run, defaults to 1                                                              |

-## Pod States
+## Pod Phases

 To be "ok" we look for `Succeeded` for pre-install jobs and `Running` for the main pod.
 For both we look for `Failed`, and if it doesn't reach an "ok" state within the timeout, we return a timeout error.
+Stored in `pod.status.phase`.

 ```mermaid
 stateDiagram